 - redness or new swelling beyond the border of a lesion

-- change in sensation such as itchiness, tenderness, or pain
+- changes in sensation, such as itchiness, tenderness, or pain

-- change in the surface of a mole including scaliness, oozing, bleeding, or the appearance of a bump or nodule
+- changes in the surface of a mole, including scaling, oozing, bleeding, or the appearance of a bump or nodule

-If two of the above are present, the doctor will normally refer the patient to a specialist for further assessment.
+If two of the above symptoms are present, a doctor will normally refer a person to a skin cancer specialist for further assessment.

-Ultraviolet (UV) light, whether from the sun or an artificial source such as a tanning bed, is a major cause of skin cancer.
-UV rays damage the DNA in skin cells, which affects how they grow and divide.
+UV light is a major cause of skin cancer, whether from the sun or an artificial source, such as a tanning bed.
+UV rays damage the DNA in skin cells.
+This affects how they grow and divide.

-However, the role of UV light in melanomas of non-exposed areas, such as the sole, is unclear.
+However, the role of UV light in the development of melanomas on nonexposed areas, such as the sole of the foot, remains unclear.

-Melanoma on areas of skin rarely exposed to the sun may result from genetic changes that are different from those in areas exposed to sunlight.
+Melanoma on rarely exposed areas of skin may result from genetic changes that are different from those in areas that receive regular exposure to sunlight.